BeamMW/docs-gitbook/cli/README.md

 ## Sending a specific UTXO

-For certain transactions, the user might consider sending a specific UTXO.&#x20;
+For certain transactions, the user might consider sending a specific UTXO.

 ### Print wallet info